-Principals | Teachers | Photos & Maps | Sources
+Principals | Vice-Principals | Teachers | Photos & Coordinates | Sources

+The building continued to be used by the Brandon School Board until 1903 when the property was sold to the firm of Hughes & Company.
 The original part of the building was demolished to make way for construction of the Strathcona Block along Tenth Street, but the 1883 addition remained, as an attachment to the block.
 It is visible today from Eleventh Street.

-Teachers of Old Central School
+Old Central School (no date)

 Only the 1883 addition to the original school remains, visible from Eleventh Street (June 2013)